ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-2. Convexity
+Q. Convexity
 1. What does it mean for a function to be convex or concave?
 Draw it.
 1. Why is convexity desirable in an optimization problem?
 1. Show that the cross-entropy loss function is convex.

 <details><summary><b>Answer</b></summary>